-Making Whoopie Pies At Home
+Making Whoopie Pies at Home

 My husband has always had a taste for whoopie pies.
 We lived in the Midwest when we were first married, and when we ventured out on weekends we traveled towards the northern parts of Indiana where these pies were abundantly available and the varieties were varied.
 Here in South Florida, they are only available at certain novelty shops and in convenience stores.
-They are satisfactory, but still not the same as those home made whoopie pies or "moon pies" up north.
+They are satisfactory, but still not the same as those homemade whoopie pies or "moon pies" up north.

 Last week while surfing the net, he came across a recipe for these pies made from pumpkin, and he thought it would be a great way to usher in the coming fall season.
 I am not a big lover of sweets, unless it has something chocolate, but the final product tempted me and I could not resist.
-I must say that they were absolutely satisfying; and coupled with my cup of coffee, well, let's just say that there was no better way to begin my day.
+I must say that they were absolutely satisfying.
+And coupled with my cup of coffee, well, let's just say that there was no better way to begin my day.

 The Origins of Whoopie Pies

 Whoopie pies are scrumptious, sweet mini-sandwiches filled with cream cheese or frosting between two moist cake layers.
-In stores, the most popular types sold are the chocolate, and caramel.
+In stores, the most popular types sold are chocolate and caramel.
 Both types come with marshmallow filling between the cakes.
 The round shape of this cake is an attractive feature and the thick layer of sweet filling between is so creamy it oozes out when you bite into the sandwich.

-Whenever we travel, my husband looks for these treats at gas stations, diners and mom-and-pop type shops.
+Whenever we travel, my husband looks for these treats at gas stations, diners, and mom-and-pop type shops.
 Usually, they are up front by the cash registers wrapped in single plastic wrap or simple packaging.
 You can imagine the thrill he displayed when we found them sold by the box at a specialty store one day!